 All of these Android and app connectivity systems will make use of Bluetooth, because -- as I mentioned earlier -- that's pretty much the only reliable, bidirectional connection that you can currently make with your Android phone.
 Even the automakers that I haven't mentioned at this point are going to offer some sort of Bluetooth connectivity for hands-free calling, A2DP, or both as well as an auxiliary input as standard or optional features, so look for these basic connections at the very least.

-(Honda has debuted support for HDMI video, which many Androids can output, but only for rear-seat video, and then only in the Odyssey minivan.)
+Some automakers have debuted support for HDMI video, which many Androids can output or use for screen mirroring, but only for rear-seat video.
+Examples include the Honda Odyssey and the new Dodge Durango.

 Yanking out your stock stereo and replacing it with an aftermarket unit may not sound too appealing, but this is often the best way to add smartphone connectivity to an older vehicle while simultaneously boosting audio quality.
 In addition to your basic Bluetooth and aux-in setups, the aftermarket is often where you'll see emerging technologies appear first.
 Pioneer's AppRadio2 is one of the first receivers to support MHL and HDMI app mirroring to give touch-screen access to the apps running directly on your phone, and you can bet that it won't be the last.